RUCAIBox/RecSysDatasets/conversion_tools/usage/Phishing Websites.md

 mv 'Training Dataset.arff' phishing-website-data/
 ```

-3.Go the ``conversion_tools/`` directory
+3.**Go the ``conversion_tools/`` directory
-and run the following command to get the atomic files of Phishing Websites dataset.
+and run the following command to get the atomic files of Phishing Websites dataset.**

 ```
 python run.py --dataset phishing-website \
---input_path phishing-website-data --output_path output_data/phishing-website-data \
+--input_path phishing-website-data --output_path output_data/phishing-website \
 --convert_inter
 ```

-`input_path` is the path of the input decompressed phishing-website file
+`input_path` is the path of the input decompressed Phishing Websites file

 `output_path` is the path to store converted atomic files